PaulZC/Balloon_Cut-Down_Device/LEARN.md

 - 4.5mm OD, 5mm Long Spacer x 4 (McMaster 94669A099)
 - M3 Nylon-Insert Locknut x 4 (McMaster 93625A100)
 - M3 Washer x 4 (McMaster 90965A130)

+**You will need to file the top off the M3 button head screws to allow the battery to sit correctly in the battery holder.**

 To secure the servo to the base plate:
 - M2.5 x 14 Hex Drive Screw x 2 (McMaster 91292A017)